inforkgodara/python-network-scanner/README.md

 # Python Network Scanner

-This is a simple python script which scan ips in your network.
+This is a simple python script that scans your network using TCP protocol.
 This is used for educational purposes only.
 Please don't execute a port scanner against any website or IP address without explicit, written permission from the owner of the server or computer that you are targeting.

 ## Prerequisites